Astoria (houseboat): Fred Karno

 Karno then commissioned local workman to construct the boat's superstructure, with the window frames installed by Crittals, the mahogany panelling for the saloon and cabins by Higgs of Loughborough Road, and the furnishing by Maple's of Tottenham Court Road.
 Astoria was crowned by a sun deck, 90 feet long and 18 feet wide, which could accommodate a full orchestra and dance floor under a canvas roof on a wrought iron frame strung with fairy lights.
 The boat was fitted with electric light supplied from the island, and supplied with water from an artesian bore.
 Astoria reputedly cost £7,500 to build.

 After the failure of the Karsino Hotel and decline in music hall theatre Karno was declared bankrupt in 1926, and the Astoria sold.

 Vesta Victoria

 Astoria was purchased out of Karno's bankruptcy in 1926 by Vesta Victoria, music hall singer and comedian.
 Victoria resided on Astoria until her death in 1951.
-The houseboat was sold by her estate for £14,000, to a businessman who, seeking privacy, towed the houseboat to its current position upstream from Tagg's Island, moored on the north bank.
+The houseboat was sold by her estate for £14,000, to a businessman who, seeking privacy, towed the houseboat to its current position upstream from Tagg's Island, moored on the left bank.